BidjorySamuel/getoutliers/README.md

 # getoutliers or get out, liers 😅

 ## Overview

-`getoutliers` is a Python module designed to identify and handle outliers in a dataset using the Interquartile Range (IQR) method.
-This module can be particularly useful for data preprocessing in data science and machine learning projects.
+The `getoutliers` module is a Python package designed to identify and manipulate outliers in pandas DataFrames using statistical methods such as IQR (Interquartile Range) and Z-Score.
+This module provides a set of classes to help with detecting and handling outliers, offering flexibility and ease of use for data preprocessing.

-## Features

-- **IQR Calculation**: Calculate the Interquartile Range to detect potential outliers.
-- **Outlier Detection**: Determine if there are outliers in the dataset.
-- **Outlier Handling**: Replace outliers with NaN values and fill them with specified methods (mean, median, mode).

 ## Installation